The Winner Is

-The Winner Is is an American vocal game show which aired on NBC.
+The Winner Is is an American singing competition television series which aired on NBC.
 Hosted by Nick Lachey, the seven-episode series featured singers of all ages competing for a chance to win $1,000,000.
+The concept of the show revolved around a series of "battles", in which two contestants compete for the votes of a jury consisting of 101 music professionals.
 The show premiered on June 10, 2013.

-The winner of the series was Katie Ohh, a nurse who won by a 57–44 decision from the 101 expert judges.
+The winner of the series was Katie Ohh, a nurse who won by a 57–44 decision.
 For her final song, she sang "The Climb".
-The runner-up was Sharde Bivans, a teacher, who performed "It's a Man's Man's Man's World".
+The runner-up was Sharde Bivans, a teacher, who performed "It's a Man's Man's Man's World" in the series' final battle.
 The other four finalists in the Final 6 were the performers Amy Showalter, Leah Grace, and the vocal groups Senior Sounds of Touch and The LaFontaines.

 With a dismal 1.0 rating/3 share among adults 18–49, NBC announced its immediate cancellation on August 6, 2013, with two episodes remaining.